lacenbay History, Family Crest & Coats of Arms

 Early History of the lacenbay family

 This web page shows only a small excerpt of our lacenbay research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lacenbay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lacenbay History in all our PDF Extended History products and printed products wherever possible.

 lacenbay Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name lacenbay has appeared include Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lacenbay family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early lacenbay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early lacenbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lacenbay family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name lacenbay arrived in North America very early: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.